lioda/solid-design/2-ocp/README.md

 The new `Objective` class encapsulates rules about objectives (applying SRP).

 Current `ManagementReporter` implementation is used by management to compare sales people, and probably to set objectives.
-Accountant department has other needs, but based on the same calculation as manager (it would be a serious bug if both calcultations did not give the same result...)
+Salaries department has other needs, but based on the same calculation as manager (it would be a serious bug if both calcultations did not give the same result...)

 ### Solution: Extending Reporter

-The new class `AccountantReporter` extends `ManagementReporter`.
+The new class `SalaryReporter` extends `ManagementReporter`.
 It uses its superclass `generateReport()` method and complete it.
 By extension we are talking about inheritance, but there are other means to do it (see the `Composition over inheritance` chapter below).

 It is important to follow the new `ManagementReporter` interface created during _Issue 1_.